-You may think of the Czech Republic as a destination for those seeking exotic wildlife.
+You may not think of the Czech Republic as a destination for those seeking exotic wildlife.

 But you would be wrong, as exemplified in one early scene in the Czech nature documentary Planeta Česko (which translates to Planet Czechia, though the onscreen English title is Wilder Than Wilderness), a new feature crafted in the vein of BBC’s Planet Earth series and focusing on local Czech wildlife.